Department of Philosophy and Religion

 - receive favorable recommendations from field experience and/or internship.

 Failure to meet any of these four requirements will result in the withdrawal of Ministerial Standing.
 Graduating seniors who do not achieve Ministerial Standing cannot graduate with a Christian Ministry, Youth Ministry, or Intercultural Ministry major but may seek to graduate from the University with a different major.
-However, a student whose Ministerial Standing has been withdrawn may reapply after one semester with a favorable recommendation from the Dean of the School of Theology and Christian Ministries.
+However, a student whose Ministerial Standing has been withdrawn may reapply after one semester with a favorable recommendation from the Dean of the College of Theology and Christian Ministries.